klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/account.md

 Returns the account key of the Externally Owned Account (EOA) of the given address.
 If the account has AccountKeyLegacy or the account of the given address is a Smart Contract Account, it will return an empty key value.
 See [Account Key](../../../../../klaytn/design/accounts.md#account-key).

-**NOTE** getAccountKey returns the account key that exists on the network, so even if a key pair is created, null is returned if the account matching the address does not exist on the actual blockchain network.
+**NOTE** getAccountKey returns the account key if the account exists on the network, so even if a key pair is created, null is returned if the account matching the address does not exist on the actual blockchain network.

 **Parameters**